2 Days in the Valley

-2 Days in the Valley is a 1996 American neo noir crime comedy film written and directed by John Herzfeld.
+2 Days in the Valley is a 1996 American neo noir crime black comedy film written and directed by John Herzfeld.
 The film stars Danny Aiello, Greg Cruttwell, Jeff Daniels, Teri Hatcher, Glenne Headly, Peter Horton, Marsha Mason, Paul Mazursky, James Spader, Eric Stoltz, and Charlize Theron.
+Marketed in the UK as Two Days in the Valley.

 Plot

 Two hitmen, Lee Woods and mafioso Dosmo Pizzo, walk into a bedroom where a sleeping couple, Olympic athlete Becky Foxx and her ex-husband Roy Foxx, are in bed.
-Lee injects Becky with a tranquilizer, then shoots Roy in the head.
-Lee and Dosmo then drive to an abandoned area off Mulholland Drive, where Lee shoots Dosmo and blows up the car in order to set Dosmo up as the fall guy for the murder.
-Lee flees the scene with his girlfriend, Helga Svelgen.
+Lee injects Becky with a tranquilizer and then shoots Roy in the head.
+Lee and Dosmo then drive to an abandoned area off Mulholland Drive, where Lee shoots Dosmo to set him up as the fall guy.
+Lee then blows up the car and flees the scene with his girlfriend, Helga Svelgen.

-Dosmo was wearing a bulletproof vest and survived the shooting and car explosion.
+Dosmo survives, escaping the car and revealed to have been wearing a bulletproof vest.
 He takes shelter at the mansion of wealthy art dealer Allan Hopper, where he takes Hopper and his assistant Susan Parish hostage.
 Dosmo is unaware that Hopper has called his sister Audrey Hopper, a nurse, to come to the house.
-On her way, Audrey picks up Teddy Peppers, a down-and-out TV producer contemplating suicide.
+On her way, Audrey picks up Teddy Peppers, a down-and-out TV director contemplating suicide.